CHI-CityTech/Blended-Reality-Performance-System/SeaChange360/Testing/Fabrics/Procedures/Setup.md

 - Configure the projector and cameras for simultaneous front and rear image capture.
 - Prepare all power, data, and HDMI cables required for seamless operation.
 - Verify functionality of equipment and workspace readiness.
+- Document distances and exact inventory used.
+- Spike tape the location of all hardware.

 ---